Community Infrastructure Levy (CIL)

 CIL in Newark and Sherwood

-CIL was introduced at Newark and Sherwood District Council on 1 December 2011 and a charging schedule (PDF File, 455kb) came into force on 1 January 2018.
+CIL was introduced at Newark and Sherwood District Council on 1 December 2011 and a Community Infrastructure Levy Charging Schedule (PDF File, 369kb) came into force on 1 January 2018.

 The CIL indexation rate to be used as part of the CIL calculation for 2022 is 332.
 This is provided by RICS.

 CIL may have to be paid if planning permission is granted for your proposal.
 It’s charged in £ per m2 of the Gross Increase in Area (GIA) of floorspace in your development.
 A definition of GIA can be found on the Royal Institute of Chartered Surveyors website.

 - where the development is within the district